 Teaching pupils to read is at the heart of everything we do at Barnes Farm Infant School.
-From the moment our four-year olds join us in Reception class to when they leave us to go to KS2, our overriding aim is for our children to love picking up a book and reading.
+From the moment our four-year olds join us in Reception class to when they leave us to go to KS2, our overriding aim is for our children to love picking up a book and confidently read.
 We immerse our children in quality texts aimed to spark their imaginations and draw them into the story or non-fiction.
 We have a huge range of reading books in classrooms and around the school.
 We also subscribe to the Essex Library Service who offer us Literacy loans for topics.

 The teaching of reading is of paramount importance and besides being integrated into English lessons and Reading sessions, it is encouraged and taught throughout almost every lesson during the school day.
 The application of learned competencies is an important motivator in promoting the acquisition and development of reading skills.

 Books are grouped into colours and coincide with reading levels and end of year expectations and phonics levels where appropriate.
 These books are used as the basis for the teaching of reading skills and stocks are held in every classroom.
 Children are encouraged to change their books once they have mastered and understood the text.
 We train children to choose their books independently.
 The colour schemed books offer a structured progression of vocabulary and interest level and books are colour-coded across levels.
 A wide variety of mixed genres are utilised together with “real” books to provide a broad range of books at each level (including non-fiction and fiction).